ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Klaus Hartke provided substantial contribution in defining the resource model based on group collection and group configurations, as well as the interactions with the Group Manager using CoRAL.

-The authors sincerely thank Christian Amsuess, Carsten Bormann and Jim Schaad for their comments and feedback.
+The authors sincerely thank Christian Amsüss, Carsten Bormann and Jim Schaad for their comments and feedback.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).